 In the Energy Justice funding theme, Siemenpuu’s aim is to support development of sustainable energy systems serving rural communities by advancing participatory energy planning and community-based renewable energy production.

-Energy justice is a concept, where justice principles are linked in in energy policy, energy production and systems, energy consumption, energy activism, energy security and climate change.
-In addition, it includes reducing of energy poverty (SDG 7).
-Siemenpuu promotes systemic sustainability transition, which in terms of energy sector and policies means fostering fast adoption of environmentally sound and socially equitable low-carbon solutions.
+Energy justice is a concept that links principles of justice to energy policy, energy production and systems, energy consumption, energy activism, energy security and climate change.
+It also includes reducing of energy poverty (SDG 7).
+Siemenpuu supports an equitable and sustainable system-level transition, which in the energy sector means accelerating the deployment of environmentally sound and socially equitable low-carbon solutions.
 It is important to address the root causes of the currently unequal distribution of benefits and burdens of energy-related decisions.

 In most countries in the South, women experience energy poverty differently and more severely than men, often performing time-consuming and heavy tasks such as collecting biomass to burn.
 Unequal gender relations also limit women’s ability to voice their energy needs and participate in decision-making in energy systems at all levels.